VSP Vision Care

 About VSP Vision Care

-Celebrating 70 years in business, VSP was founded in 1955, and today is the largest vision insurance company in the United States.
-As the only national not-for-profit vision benefits company, VSP Vision Care provides access to eye care for over 88 million members through a network of more than 42,000 doctors.
+Celebrating 70 years in business, VSP was founded in 1955, and remains the only national not-for-profit vision benefits company in the United States.
+VSP Vision Care provides members convenient access to eye care through the nation's largest doctor network of 137,000 access points.

 Footnotes

-1-6.
-2025 Workplace Vision Health Report: Supporting Better Eye Health for Today’s Workforce.
-Workplace Intelligence Study on behalf of VSP Vision Care
+1-7.
+2026 Workplace Vision Health Report: Cultivating an Eye-friendly Workplace.
+Workplace Intelligence study on behalf of VSP Vision Care.

 Legal Disclaimer: Information received through VSP Vision Care's online channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.